Get

 Two Irish Wolfhound puppies in the garden

-We suggest looking at rescue organizations for an Irish Wolfhound first.
-There are several rescues for Irish Wolfhounds in the United States, and they sometimes have puppies (though they may be older puppies).
+We suggest looking at rescue organizations for an Irish Wolfhound puppy.
+There are several rescue organizations for Irish Wolfhounds in the United States, and they sometimes have puppies (though they may be older puppies).
 Many of the dogs at rescues had owners who loved them but found that they couldn’t care for such a large dog, so make sure you have the space for an Irish Wolfhound before adopting one.
 Even though they start out small, they grow quickly into giants!

 Temperament & Intelligence of the Irish Wolfhound

-The Irish Wolfhound is the tallest canine breed, so they can seem imposing at first glance.
+The Irish Wolfhound is considered by most as the tallest canine breed, so they can seem imposing at first glance.
 Add in the breed’s past as war dogs, and you might expect a rather ferocious dog.
 However, you’d be wrong!

 These pups may be large, but they are some of the gentlest dogs around.
 They get along with pretty much anyone—people, dogs, and even cats—and have seemingly limitless patience when it comes to children.
 The breed is also on the quiet side and tends to be relatively calm, so you don’t need to worry much about them running around the house and knocking things over.
 That said, they are also fairly clumsy the first couple of years of their lives, so watch out for that!